ismaelmehdid/so_long/README.md

 ## 💡 About the project

-> This project is a minigame, you have to take all the collectibles to be able to leave.
+> This project is a mini-game where you must collect all the collectibles to proceed.
+>
-> If you touch an enemy you lose!
+> However, if you touch an enemy, you lose!

 ## 🛠️ Usage